* China shares slip on plenum's disappointing lack of details

 Signals from central bank officials have been mixed, with Narayana Kocherlakota, president of the Minneapolis Fed, speaking about the need for aggressive action to foster growth.

-The dollar was off about 0.1 percent at 99.51 yen after rising as high as 99.79 yen on Tuesday, its strongest level since Sept.
+The U.S. dollar wobbled but stuck close to recent ranges.
+It was off about 0.2 percent at 99.45 yen after rising as high as 99.79 yen on Tuesday, its strongest level since Sept.
 13. The dollar faces resistance at 100 yen, above which it has not traded since Sept.
 11.

 The euro was slightly up from U.S. levels, holding well above lows set last week, when it suffered a heavy selloff on Thursday after the European Central Bank stunned investors by unexpectedly cutting its main rate to a record-low 0.25 percent.